Co-op Strong Lager - Big Rock Brewery

 The bubbles are damned near a non-entity, the body a sickly, sugary, somehow soul-destroying (oooh, alliteration!) medium weight, and equally smooth, I suppose, in the same infernal manner.
 It finishes, well, sweet, with all that malt liquor squeamishness, the alcohol hiding behind the skirt of alcohol oblivion.

-Strangely, not even near the worst of this lot, as there is little to actually hold me back from pounding this sixer, weirdly (not that I would), so I can't front on it too much here.
+Strangely, not even near the worst of this lot, as there is little to actually hold me back from pounding this existential sixer, weirdly (not that I would), so I can't front on it too much here.
 Ok, I can - what the hell is the difference between this, and the Bow Valley Strong Lager, another ambiguous offering from the Pine Valley Brewing Concern arm of Big Rock's 'must hide this in a sub-contracted (maybe), renamed, obfuscated bullshit subcommittee'.
-Gah, who cares, my colon bleeds, right alongside my heart, because of this.
+Gah, who cares, my colon, liver and other internal organs bleed, right alongside my heart, because of this.

 Serving type: can